-Perhaps you've heard this term when discussing Mexican real estate.
-Let me explain what a fideicomiso is...
+Perhaps you've heard the term "fideocomiso"when discussing Mexican real estate.
+Let me explain what this is...

-I'm sorry to disappoint, despite the fancy word, a Fideicomiso is simply a bank trust that is required for non-Mexican buyer who purchase property in what are referred to as "restricted zones".
+A Fideicomiso is simply a bank trust that is required for non-Mexican buyer who purchase property in what are referred to as "restricted zones".
 These include all land within 100 km of a border and 50 km from the coast.
 The 20 second history behind it is related to American colonization before the Mexican revolution.
-The Mexican government wanted to prevent this issue so they made certain parts of the country off-limits to foreign buyers.
+The Mexican government wanted to prevent any further issues so they made certain parts of the country off-limits to foreign buyers.
 In the 70's they realized that foreign investment is positive for economic growth and looked for a creative way to work around the existing constitution.
-The fideicomiso solved everything.
+The fideicomiso was created as a loophole.

 The trust gives the buyer the same rights and responsibilities as a direct homeowner.
 It can also offer protection from asset seizure without the need for a costly corporation.
 It is renewable every 50 years and is not to be confused with a lease.
 You own your home through a trust just as you can own property through a corporation.
 If the bank holding your trust dissolves during your term there is no risk to you.
 Your trust agreement would automatically be taken over by another bank.